-As we approach the 50th anniversary of JFK’s death, the revelation of the existence and subsequent destruction of the Oswald tape, belongs on the short list of the most significant JFK discoveries of recent years.
+The revelation of the existence and subsequent destruction of the Oswald tape belongs on the short list of the most significant JFK discoveries of recent years.
 The CIA’s actions lend credence to a notion that someone impersonated Oswald in Mexico City seven weeks before JFK was killed.
-That will sound fantastic to some but there is a lot of evidence to support
+That will sound fantastic to some but, again, there is a lot of evidence to support it.

 The facts are these: